Metrics & Dimensions

 Notes:

-- For more detailed information about dimensions requiring a host agent, see Host Traffic Dimensions.
+- For more about dimensions requiring a host agent, see Host Traffic Dimensions.

 Host Traffic Dimensions